jwtowner/lug/README.md

 Features
 ---
 - Natural syntax more akin to external parser generator languages
+- Separation of syntatic and lexical rules, with customizable implicit whitespace skipping
 - Direct and indirect left recursion with precedence levels to disambiguate subexpressions with mixed left/right recursion
 - Traditional PEG syntax has been extended to support attribute grammars
 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
+- Evaluation of semantic actions is deferred until a match is deemed successful, ensuring actions don''t execute on failed branches
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
 - UTF-8 text parsing with near-complete Level 1 support of the UTS #18 Unicode Regular Expressions technical standard
 - Header only library using C++17 language and library features